guoyu07/share-4/README.md

 You may need to configure Slim for clean URLs.
 See http://docs.slimframework.com/routing/rewrite/

+During development my URLs are of this form, https://example.com/share/www/item/a92b2ce2

+The `item.php` service lives at `/var/www/share/www/item.php`

 In the root of the application create a directory `items` that will contain all of the files you want to share.

 Inside of `items` you will create a directory for every file you want to share.